Who is eligible to attend?

 - If you are a foundation or charitable organization, the foundation/organization must be registered with the Canada Revenue Agency

-- At least 50% of the total annual income is for direct grants to unrelated and multiple individuals or organizations
+- At least 50% of the total annual income is for direct grants to qualified donees and multiple organizations

 - If your foundation/organization meets these criteria, your registration form should be accompanied by a letter signed by an officer of the foundation/organization indicating that it does so (and including the charitable registration number).

 - At least 50% of the corporation’s charitable budget is for direct grants to multiple individuals/organizations.

 - If your corporation meets this guideline, your registration form should be accompanied by a letter signed by an officer of the organization indicating that you do so, and describing the goals of the grantmaking program (please attach annual report if appropriate).

 Representatives of financial institutions may attend but must be sponsored by and registered under the name of an independent foundation.
 A letter, indicating the name and contact information of the sponsoring foundation must accompany the registration form.

 Philanthropic advisors may attend but must be sponsored by and registered under the name of an independent foundation.
 Registration form must be accompanied by a letter indicating the name and contact information of the sponsoring grantmaking foundation and that the registrant is an active advisor to the foundation.

 Government officials (federal, provincial, municipal) with major responsibilities for grantmaking may attend.
 A letter explaining the nature and extent of the grantmaking activities must accompany the registration form.

 The conference is not intended to be an opportunity for solicitation of any kind, including solicitation for business, fund development or grants.
 Therefore, participants are asked to adhere to our policy of non-solicitation of conference attendees.